dobl1/gravitee-se-docs/docs/api-management/install/hybrid.md

     ##### Direct (TCP)

     !!! warning
         Choosing the direct connection may result in a loss of data.
 If the connection between the gateway and logstash is broken the newly generated analytics and logs data will be lost.
-Prefer the File reporter.

     Into the `values.yaml` configuration file :